rachaelkalicun/rachaelkalicun.com/src/_posts/2024-10-01-international-coffee-day.md

 ---
 layout: post
 title:  "My Lifelong Love Affair with Coffee"
+description: On International Coffee Day, I reflect on my lifelong love of coffee, from my first childhood sip to crafting coffee drinks in my basement 'café' and savoring coffee rituals around the world.
+Coffee has been more than just a drink.
+It's been a journey, a passion, and even a little slice of luxury.
 date:   Oct 01, 2024
 categories: food
 summary: Today is International Coffee Day, making it the perfect time to express my gratitude to this longtime love.
 Coffee and I have a very long relationship.
 I got hooked as a toddler when my grandfather first let me sip his sweet, milky coffee one Sunday after church, and it was love at first taste...